Ivan Mauger: United Kingdom

-A major breakthrough in his career occurred in 1963 when he returned to England with Raye and his young family to join Mike Parker's Provincial league team Newcastle Diamonds, though he did ride in a few meetings for the Wimbledon Dons in the National League during this season.
-In 1966 he qualified for his first World Final where he finished fourth, and won the first of his six record breaking World Championships in 1968.
-After a public falling out with Parker, Mauger put in a transfer request in December 1968, stating that the mental strain of riding with Newcastle was endangering his health.
+A major breakthrough in his career occurred in 1963 when he returned to England with Raye and his young family to join Mike Parker's Provincial league team Newcastle Diamonds.
+He averaged 10.42 that season and won the Provincial League Riders' Championship, held at Hyde Road on 28 September 1963.
+He then won the Riders' Championship for the second successive year in 1964 and topped the league averages with an impressive 11.54 average and helping Newcastle win the league title.
+His 1965 season was interrupted after he broke an ankle riding in a league match.

+In 1966, he qualified for his first world final where he finished fourth, and won the first of his six record breaking World Championships in 1968.
+In 1968 he was considered the league's best rider and after a public falling out with Parker, Mauger put in a transfer request in December 1968, stating that the mental strain of riding with Newcastle was endangering his health.